gregkdunn/ai-context-utilities/docs/planning/pr_description_plan_352.md

 # PR Description Enhancement Plan 3.5.2

+- Keep each section well documented with clear comments
+- Use consistent formatting and structure
+- Ensure all code is modular and reusable
+- Follow best practices for performance and maintainability
+- Prioritize user experience and ease of use
+- Implement comprehensive error handling and logging
+- Ensure compatibility with existing VSCode extension architecture
+- Maintain 90%+ test coverage for all new features

 ## Executive Summary

 This document outlines the comprehensive enhancement plan for the PR Description generation module in the AI Debug Context VSCode Extension.
 The current implementation has identified critical gaps in context analysis, template matching, and content generation quality.
 Version 3.5.2 will implement a multi-phase approach to generate accurate, contextual, and professional PR descriptions.